RasmusRPaulsen/DTUImageAnalysis/exercises/ex8-CatsCatsCats/readme.md

   - Crop the registered photo
   - Save the result in a fold called **preprocessed**

 **Exercise 1:** *Preprocess all image in the training set.
-To do the preprocessing, you can use the code snippets supplied* [here](https://github.com/RasmusRPaulsen/DTUImageAnalysis/tree/main/exercises/ex8-CatsCatsCats/data)
+To do the preprocessing, you can use the code snippets supplied* [here](https://github.com/RasmusRPaulsen/DTUImageAnalysis/tree/main/exercises/ex8-CatsCatsCats/data).
+There is also a **Model Cat** supplied.

 The result of the preprocessing is a directory containing smaller photos containing cat faces.
 All the preprocessed photos also have the same size.